 Whether it’s a long holiday weekend to Lake Geneva or a short roadtrip to St. Joseph, Michigan, your romantic weekend getaway can take advantage of a slew of popular destinations unencumbered by summer crowds.
 If you can’t wait till summer and want to take advantage of the off-season, these are great winter destinations too.
-Read on for our 10 favorite romantic weekend getaways near the Windy City.
+Read on for our 10 favorite weekend getaways from Chicago.

 Driving Time from Chicago: 3 hours

-Our first pick is the small town of Galena.
+Our first pick on our list of weekend getaways from Chicago is the small town of Galena.
 With a main street filled with cute antique shops and cozy restaurants, Galena, Illinois, is a favorite romantic getaway near Chicago.
 Skiing at popular resorts in the winter months provides Windy City couples with a little excitement followed by hot cocoa and a crackling fire.